wrex/rexs.tools/src/routes/blog/sashigane-6/+page.md

 There are countless uses for a _sashigane_, but this post lists a few of the more common ones.

+**NOTE:** All of these techniques are demonstrated in [the video at the bottom of the first post in this series](http://localhost:5173/blog/sashigane-1#overview-of-basic-applications).

 ### 1. Timbers from logs

-One of the simplest uses of a _sashigane_ is to determine the largest square sided timber you can extract from a round log.
+One of the simplest uses is to determine the largest square sided timber you can extract from a round log.

 Simply use the _urame_ graduations to measure the diameter of the log.
-That measurement is the "real" _sun_ measurement (_hyoume_) of each side:
+That measurement is the _hyoume_ measurement of each side (the real, normal measurement in _sun_):

 <Figure src={timberLog} caption="Timber from log" />